torbjorndahlen/keycloak-infinispan-openshift/README.md

 $ oc create secret generic site2-token --from-literal=token=$(cat site2-token.txt)

-### Deploy Infinispan
+## Deploy Infinispan

-Deploy an Infinispan Cluster in C1 and in C2 using the Data Grid operator with the following CR.
-Note that metadata.name must be identical in C1 and C2.
+Deploy an Infinispan Cluster in project 'rhsso-rhdg' in C1 and in C2 using the Data Grid operator with the following CR.
+Note that the project name must be identical in both clusters.

     apiVersion: infinispan.org/v1
     kind: Infinispan